Lorilandly/ESN/docs/README.md

 We elected to use Passport.js for our authentication middleware.

 We decided to use this library because our team is familiar with it and its an industry-standard option for authenticating requests over HTTP.

+Per the recommendation in use case 1, Join Community, we decided to use JWT based authentication, and set tokens in HTTP Only cookies on the server side as we handled requests.
+To accomplish this, we used the jsonwebtoken implementation of JWTs.
+Additionally, we decided to use dotenv to load our secret keys from the environment at runtime.

 ### Web Socket Library